Designing a quick login page may not seem like much. It’s just a form and a submit button after all.

 Yet if you dig into various login form pages you’ll find a ton of design ideas.
 And if you have some code snippets to work with you can quickly build login form pages without coding it all from scratch.

-This list offers 10 of the open source login pages you can use & reformat for any web project.
+This collection offers 10 of the open source login pages you can use & reformat for any web project.

 The Web Designer Toolbox

 Unlimited Downloads: 500,000+ Web Templates, Themes, Plugins & Design Assets